codeface-io/SwiftObserver/README.md

     >
     > Of course, to achieve this under the hood, observables must actively trigger some data propagation.
 But we should look at the solution more pragmatically in terms of the real(-world) meaning that we set out to model in the first place.

-### Easy to Handle

-- No Cancellables, Disposables, DisposeBags or Tokens to pass around and store
-- Use `<-` operator to directly set variable values
-- Variables are `Codable`, so model types are easy to encode and persist.
-- Remove observer from all observables with 1 function call
-- No irreversible memory leaks, since orphaned observations can always be flushed out via `removeAbandonedObservations()`.

-### Flexibility and Power
+## Non-intrusive Design

-- No delegate protocols to implement
+* No delegate protocols to implement
-- Pure Swift code for clean modelling.
-Not even dependence on `Foundation`.
-- Maximum freedom for your architectural- and design choices
+* Maximum freedom for your architectural- and design choices
     - Because classes have to implement nothing to be observable, you can keep model and logic code independent of any observer frameworks and techniques.
 If the model layer had to be stuffed with heavyweight constructs just to be observed, it would become a technical issue rather than an easy to change,  meaningful, direct representation of domain-, business- and view logic.
     - Unlike established Swift implementations of the Redux approach, [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) lets you freely model your domain-, business- and view logic with all your familiar design patterns and types.
 There are no restrictions on how you organize and store your app state.
     - Custom observables without having to inherit from any class
     - Unlike established Swift implementations of the Reactive approach, [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) lets you in control of the ancestral tree of your classes.
 There is not a single class that you have to inherit.
 Therefore, all your classes can be directly observed, even views and view controllers.
-- Ability to pull current update from all observable
-- Recieve old *and* new value from variables
-- No optional generics except for variable values.
+* No optional generics except for variable values.
 This plus the ability to map onto non-optional updates greatly avoid optional optionals and give you full controll over value and update types.
-- With Weak, you can chain mappings together without creating strong references to the mapped observables.
-- With Weak, you can put Observables into a data structure like an array and still hold them weakly.
-- Chaining Mappings has no side effects in terms of which objects are being held strongly and who owns whom.
-The code remains explicit and the coder in control.
-- Mappings are independent of their mapped source observables, to the point where the sources can be freely swapped.
-- Seemless integration of the *Notifier Pattern*

-### Simplicity
+## Simplicity

+- Very few but universal concepts / types
+- Pure Swift code for clean modelling.
+Not even dependence on `Foundation`.
 - No distinction between "hot-" and "cold signals"
 - No distinction between Infinite and Finite "Series"
 - Mappings are first-class Observables that can be treated like any other observable
 - Combined observations send one update per observable.
 No tuple destructuring necessary.
+- map Mappings, other observables and observations in the exact same terms and with the same chaining syntax.
-- No specifialized combine function, just one universal function to observe 1-3 observables, yet all the power of combined observation
+- No specialized combine function, just one universal function to observe 1-3 observables, yet all the power of combined observation
     - Other reactive libraries dump at least `merge`, `zip` and `combineLatest` on your brain.
 [SwiftObserver](https://github.com/flowtoolz/SwiftObserver) avoids all that by offering the most universal form of combined observation, in which the update trigger can be identified.
 (In the worst case, you must ensure the involved observables send updates of type `Update<Value>`.)
 All other combine functions could be built on top of that using mappings.
-    - Combined observation looks exactly like single observation with more parameters, so it imposes no additional cognitive load.
+    - Combined observation looks exactly like single observation but with more parameters, so it imposes no additional cognitive load.
     - The provided universal combined observation is all you need in virtually all cases.
 You're free to focus on the meaning of observations and forget its syntax.
 - No data duplication:
    - Neither combined observations nor mappings duplicate the data they receive from observables.
 Combined observations pull update information directly from those observables that didn't trigger the received update.
    - Not having to duplicate data where multiple things must be observed is one of the reasons to use combined observations in the first place.
 However, some reactive libraries choose to not make full use of object-oriented programming, so far that the combined observables could be value types.
 This forces these libraries to duplicate data by buffering the updates sent from observables.
    - This is a result of a very simple and universal modelling of the notion of an "Observable".
 We combined the conventional "push model" in which observables push their updates to observers with a "pull model" in which observers can pull updates from observables, which is what they have always done and what never was the problem, since observers act on observables in the direction of control / dependence.
 The problem that reactive techiques solve is propagating data **against** the direction of control.
 Also a pull model is more in line with functional programming: Instead of buffering state, the observer calls and combines functions on observables.

+## Flexibility

+- Use `<-` operator to directly set variable values
+- Variables are `Codable`, so model types are easy to encode and persist.
+- Ability to pull current update from all observable
+- Recieve old *and* new value from variables
+- With Weak, you can chain mappings together without creating strong references to the mapped observables.
+- With Weak, you can put Observables into a data structure like an array and still hold them weakly.
+- Chaining Mappings has no side effects in terms of which objects are being held strongly and who owns whom.
+The code remains explicit and the coder in control.
+- Mappings are independent of their mapped source observables, to the point where the sources can be freely swapped.
+- Seemless integration of the *Notifier Pattern*

+## Safety

+- Remove observer from all observables with 1 function call
+- No irreversible memory leaks, since orphaned observations can always be flushed out via `removeAbandonedObservations()`.

-### What you might not like:
+## What you might not like:

 - Not conform to Rx (the semi standard of reactive programming)
 - SwiftObserver is focused on the foundation of reactive programming.
 UI bindings are available as [UIObserver](https://github.com/flowtoolz/UIObserver), but that framework is still in its infancy.
 You're welcome to make PRs.